Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 Checking in allows instructors to skip manually taking attendance and gives students credit for being in class.
 Qwickly Attendance allows Instructors to set a timer for a student check-in attendance session.
 When running the check-in session, this timer will be displayed on the instructor screen.

-Click the article link and view the video (cue video to 0:33) below to learn more about how to enable the timer during student check-in.
+Click the article link and view the video below to learn more about how to enable the timer during student check-in.

 Contact Support